trylogout/mini-react-cropper/README.md

-# React Cropper Component
+# Mini React Cropper

-React Cropper Component is a versatile image cropping component for React applications.
+Mini React Cropper is a versatile image cropping component for React applications.
 It allows users to select and crop a specific area of an image, providing various customization options such as shape, border type, zooming, and more.

 ![React Cropper Component](cropper-demo.png)